pachyderm/pachyderm/javascript/apps/dash/README.md

 1. Run `make setup-auth`.
 This will walk you through the setup for your local cluster.
 1. Run `pachctl port-forward`
 1. (Optional) Use `pachctl auth login` to login via Github.
 If you opt not to do this, you will continue as the root user when creating resources.
-1. Run `npm run start:dev` from the /backend directory, and `npm run start` from the /frontend directory.
+2. Run `make launch-dev`.
-1. Make sure to delete any existing `auth-token` from the mock-server in `localStorage`.
+3. Make sure to delete any existing `auth-token` from the mock-server in `localStorage`.
-1. Navigate to `localhost:4000` in the browser.
+4. Navigate to `localhost:4000` in the browser.

 ## Running the production server